lipsia-fmri/brainglance/README.md

-You will need to fill this information in, e.g. manually:
+You will need to fill the description of the atlas.
+The "label" is corresponding to the integer value in the atlas.
+You can add all information manually, e.g. manually:

         bg.add_atlas_definition_area(label=1, name_area="area1", name_largescale_region="FRO", hemisphere="L")
         bg.add_atlas_definition_area(label=2, name_area="area2", name_largescale_region="FRO", hemisphere="L")